JohnOlushola/stackoverflow/readme.md

 ```/question/:id/subscribe```

 ### Logic
-The question model has an array of subscribed users which is updated everytime a new user subscibes.
+A question has an array of subscribed users which is updated everytime a new user subscibes.
-The user model also has an array of questions subscribed to, which is updated when user subscribes to a question and when the question is answered.
+A user also has an array of questions subscribed to, which is updated when user subscribes to a question and when the question is answered.

-When a question is answered, all users subscribed contained in question's subscribed array are updated to notify subscribed user that the question has been answered.
+When a question is answered, all subscribed users contained in a question are traversed through and updated to notify subscribed user that the question has been answered.

 ## Tests